 The laboratory's first review will be followed by a second-level technical review of the data package.
 The second level review may be performed by a peer trained in the procedures being reviewed or by the appropriate analytical group supervisor.
 The reviewer will check the data packages for completeness and compliancy with the project requirements and will certify that the report meets the DQOs for PARCCS specifications.
-The report narrative will be generated at this stage of the data review.
-Any problems discovered during the review and the corrective actions necessary to resolve them will be communicated to the responsible individual, who will discuss the findings with the laboratory QA manager for resolution.
+The review and the corrective actions necessary to resolve them will be communicated to the responsible individual, who will discuss the findings with the laboratory QA manager for resolution.